 Learn how to make juicy, flavorful, golden-skinned roasted chicken every time!
-Roasted on a bed of root vegetables, this recipe is a one-pan meal that’s perfect for chilly weather.
-An essential for any home cook.
+Roasted on a bed of caramelized root vegetables, this one-pan meal is an essential recipe for any home cook.

 What Makes a Really Good Roast Chicken?